 4. Derinkuyu in Turkey.

-This is another ancient city which is concealed underneath a Derinkuyu district located in the Nevsehir Province of Turkey.
+This is another ancient city that is concealed underneath a Derinkuyu district located in the Nevsehir Province of Turkey.
 This city is said to be the largest complex under the ground in Turkey, and it extends about 200 feet under the surface of Earth.

 In fact, experts cannot totally agree about who constructed it, and when it was constructed.
 It belongs to the hidden structures discovered in the Cappadocia region, and most experts believe that the Indo-European natives discovered it, somewhere around the 8th or the 7th century BCE.
 This city has 18 levels, although just several of those levels are now accessible nowadays because researchers rediscovered it in the 60s years of this century.
 It has been a functional metropolis, capable of sustaining and accommodating more than 20,000 inhabitants.